samyakpadwekar/Java_backend/Spring boot/Readme.md

 2. *Data Integrity*: Security helps ensure that only valid and authorized changes are made to your data.
 Unauthorized modifications or deletions can lead to data corruption.
 3. *Compliance*: Many applications need to adhere to security and privacy regulations (e.g., GDPR, HIPAA).
 Implementing security measures is essential to meet these requirements.

-### 17.What is a custom search method in Spring Data REST, and how do you define one?
+### Q.What is a custom search method in Spring Data REST, and how do you define one?
 - A custom search method in Spring Data REST allows you to define your own search criteria and expose it as an HTTP endpoint in your RESTful API.
 - This is useful when you need to perform complex searches on your data that go beyond simple CRUD operations.
 - Custom search methods give you the flexibility to query your data based on specific requirements.